Peer Review Process

 The invitation.
 Before you accept or decline, consider the following questions:

-• Does the article match your area of expertise?
-Only accept if you feel you can provide a high-quality review.
+- Does the article match your area of expertise?
+Only accept if you believe you can provide a high-quality review.

-• Do you have time?
-Reviewing can be a lot of work, so ensure you can meet the deadline before committing.
+- Do you have time?
+Reviewing can be quite demanding, so make sure you can meet the deadline before committing.

-• Finally, explore the peer review process explained below.
+- Finally, consider the peer review process outlined below.

 Before you start.
-If you accept, you must treat the materials you receive as confidential documents.
-This means you cannot share them with anyone without prior authorization from the editor.
-Since peer review is confidential, you must not share information about the review with anyone without permission from the editors and authors.
+If you accept the manuscript for review, you must treat it as a confidential document.
+This means you cannot share it with anyone without prior authorization from the Editor-in-Chief.

-First, read the article and then take a break, giving yourself time to think.
+First, read the manuscript, then take a break to think.
 Consider the article from your perspective.
-When you sit down to write the review, make sure you know what the journal is looking for and have a copy of any specific reviewing criteria you need to consider.
+When you sit down to write the review, make sure you understand what the journal is looking for and have a copy of any specific review criteria you need to consider.

 Your review report.
 For detailed guidance on writing a review, see the recommendations below.
-Your review will help the editor decide whether or not to publish the article.
+Your review will help the Editor-in-Chief decide whether or not to publish the article.
 Giving your overall opinion and general observations of the article is essential.
-Your comments should be courteous and constructive and should not include any personal remarks or personal details, including your name.
+Your comments should be courteous and constructive and should not include any personal remarks or personal details.

-It is important to provide insight into any deficiencies.
-You should explain and support your judgment so that both editors and authors can fully understand the reasoning behind your comments.
-You should indicate whether your comments are your opinion or are reflected by the data.
+It is essential to highlight any deficiencies.
+Clearly explain and support your judgment so that both editors and authors can fully understand your reasoning.
+Indicate whether your comments are based on your opinion or supported by the data.

 Checklist

-• Give your main impressions of the article, including whether it is novel and interesting and whether it has a sufficient impact and adds to the knowledge base.
+- Share your main impressions of the manuscript, including whether it is original, engaging, impactful, and whether it contributes to contemporary scholarly research.

-• Provide specific comments and suggestions, including those concerning layout and format, title, abstract, introduction, method, results, conclusion/discussion, language, and references.
+- Provide comments and suggestions concerning title, abstract, structure, method, results, conclusions, language, and references.

-• Revise either major or minor revisions (explain the required revision, and indicate to the editor whether or not you would be happy to review the revised article).
+- Revise – either major or minor revisions (explain the required revision, and indicate whether or not you would be happy to review the revised article).

 The final decision.
 The Editor-in-Chief ultimately decides whether to accept or reject the article.
 The Editor-in-Chief will weigh all views and may ask the author for a revised paper before making a decision.